faithcomesbyhearing/language-api/DEVELOPER.md

 > _Note: Due to limitations in serverless-offline with GoLang, this does NOT allow for debugging_

+#### Understanding the development environment
+##### Host (eg your development machine)
+- Docker Desktop (or comparable)
+- Visual Studio Code with Remote Container plugin
+- source code
+    - .devcontainer/devcontainer.json: describes how to configure the Remote Container.
+Typically contains a Dockerfile or a docker-composes.yml, and any associated files.
+When the developer invokes Vscode "Reopen in container", devcontainer.json is consulted
+##### VsCode Remote Container
+When the vscode project is opened in Remote Container, the developer is actually executing within the Docker environment described by .devcontainer/devcontainer.json.
+In the bottom left of Vscode, it reads "Dev Container: Go and Mysql".
+Port 3306 is exposed based on configuration in docker-compose.yml

+From this configuration, the developer can rapidly edit, build and test following this procedure:
+1. from a terminal, type `make offline`.
+The images will be built if necessary, and then the containers started, following the configuration in docker-compose.yml.
+Note that sls offline exposes two additional ports: 3000 (for API Gateway requests) and 3002.
+2. using Postman, submit HTTP requests similar to https://localhost:3000/language
+    - the request will be handled by sls offline plugin listening at port 3000.
+The plugin will translate the HTTP request to an API Gateway Proxy request and pass it to the lambda container
+    - the sls offline plugin will translate the API Gateway Proxy response to an HTTP response and return it to Postman

+Note that you cannot run the debugger in this configuration.

 #### Debugging

 This Remote Container is preconfigured so that any Go Lambda handler can be debugged individually.
 There is **NOT**, however, currently a way to do this via an API (over http(s)).
 Since a Lambda function is essentially just an RPC call, we instead will simply start the Function with the Debugger attached, and then make an "RPC" call sending the desired payload to the function.